kfinn315/react-portfolio/README.md

+# Portfolio Website
+[url]

+This project was built using these technologies:
+- Vite
+- Typescript
+- React
+- MUI

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.